kellyannharris/forensic-analysis-backend/README.md

 A comprehensive FastAPI-based backend system for crime analysis and forensic evidence processing, combining structured crime data analytics with advanced unstructured forensic analysis capabilities.

+## ⚠️ Important Note About Model Files

+Due to GitHub's file size restrictions, the large crime type classification model (`crime_type_rf_model.pkl` - 590MB) is not included in this repository.
+To use crime type classification functionality:

+1. **Option 1**: Contact the author to obtain the pre-trained model
+2. **Option 2**: Train your own model using the included `crime_type_classifier.py` script
+3. **Option 3**: Use alternative smaller models for classification

+All other pre-trained models (< 200KB each) are included and ready to use.

 ---

 ## 🚀 Features